Experimental Stats (7 days)

 - MEV can be extracted if the operator exploits their centralized position and frontruns user transactions.

 Force exit allows the users to escape censorship by withdrawing their funds.
 The system allows users to force the withdrawal of funds by submitting a request directly to the contract on-chain.
 The request must be served within a defined time period.
 If this does not happen, the system will halt regular operation and permit trustless withdrawal of funds.
-Perpetual positions can also be force closed before withdrawing.
+Perpetual positions can also be force closed before withdrawing, however this requires the user to find the counterparty for the trade themselves.

 - Users can be censored if the operator refuses to include their transactions.
 They can still exit the system.